adhd-champion/binance-dotnet/README.md

 It currently implements the following Binance API features:
 - [x] Original API
 - [x] Withdraw API
-- [ ] User Stream API
+- [x] User Stream API
-- [ ] Websockets API
+- [x] Websockets API

-The unchecked items will be included as I have time to add them.
+This project is now complete!
 For more documentation on the Binance API, visit https://www.binance.com/restapipub.html